leanpress/bike-nantucket-fundraiser/readme.txt

 * Donations can now be viewed from campaign edit screen.
 * Donations can now be downloaded from the campaign edit screen as a CSV file for use in Excel and other spreadsheet programs.
 * Usability improvements to login/register dialogs.
-* Added pfund-progress-bar shortcode to display a progress bar for the campaign.
+* Added bnfund-progress-bar shortcode to display a progress bar for the campaign.
-* Added options to disable Campaign Listing and Cause Listing pages.
+* Added options to disable Campaign Listing and event Listing pages.
-* Added ability to modify what cause a campaign uses.
+* Added ability to modify what event a campaign uses.
 * Added ability for administrators to modify the number of givers (giver tally) for a campaign.
-* Added default goal value for causes.
+* Added default goal value for events.
 * Added attribute, "default" to image fields so that a default image can be used when a user doesn't include one.
-* Added attribute, "max_givers" to pfund-giver-list shortcode to limit number of givers displayed.
+* Added attribute, "max_givers" to bnfund-giver-list shortcode to limit number of givers displayed.
-* Changed filter 'pfund-transaction-array' to pfund_transaction_array for better naming convention.
+* Changed filter 'bnfund-transaction-array' to bnfund_transaction_array for better naming convention.
-* Added "pfund_login_javascript_function" filter to allow a custom javascript function to be called when user chooses to login.
+* Added "bnfund_login_javascript_function" filter to allow a custom javascript function to be called when user chooses to login.
-* Added "pfund_register_javascript_function" filter to allow a custom javascript function to be called when user chooses to register.
+* Added "bnfund_register_javascript_function" filter to allow a custom javascript function to be called when user chooses to register.

 = 0.7.5 =

-* Fixed issue of new sample causes being created everytime personal fundraiser options are updated.
+* Fixed issue of new sample events being created everytime Bike Nantucket Fundraiser options are updated.
 * Changed comments to correctly go through proper comment filtering.
-* Changed action, pfund-add-gift, to pfund_add_gift for consistency.
+* Changed action, bnfund-add-gift, to bnfund_add_gift for consistency.
-* Added filters: pfund_field_types, pfund_<CUSTOMTYPE>_input, pfund_<CUSTOMTYPE>_shortcode and pfund_render_field_list_item to allow customization of plugin with custom field types.
+* Added filters: bnfund_field_types, bnfund_<CUSTOMTYPE>_input, bnfund_<CUSTOMTYPE>_shortcode and bnfund_render_field_list_item to allow customization of plugin with custom field types.
-* Added shortcode, pfund-giver-list, to display the list of supporters for the current campaign.
+* Added shortcode, bnfund-giver-list, to display the list of supporters for the current campaign.
-* Added shortcode, pfund-user-avatar, to display the avatar of the user who created the campaign.
+* Added shortcode, bnfund-user-avatar, to display the avatar of the user who created the campaign.
-* Added shortcode, pfund-campaign-permalink, to display the permalink(URL) for the campaign.
+* Added shortcode, bnfund-campaign-permalink, to display the permalink(URL) for the campaign.
 * Fixed incorrect subject on email sent when a campaign goal is met.
 * Fixed issue with image upload.
-* Fixed issue with title and url getting out of sync when editing new campaign from cause screen.
+* Fixed issue with title and url getting out of sync when editing new campaign from event screen.

 = 0.7.4 =